TubercularOx/darkhaunter/Geekery/nale.md

 | **Up to caster level -10** | Killed, paralyzed, weakened, dazed |

 If the caster has caster level 20, then nonevil creatures with 20 HD are dazed; creatures with 16–19 HD are weakened and dazed; creatures with 11–15 HD are paralyzed, weakened, and dazed; and creatures with 10 HD or fewer are killed, paralyzed, weakened, and dazed, while creatures with more than 20 HD are unaffected.

+### Echos
+In the final blasphemy panel, most characters are drawn with a doubled/afterimage effect, which may indicate they were affected.
+A few are not.

+- **Serini** may be unaffected due to relatively high Hit Dice.
+- **Belkar**, **Sabine**, and **Thog** likely qualify as Evil for the purposes of *blasphemy*, and so would not be affected.
+- **Minrah** does not appear to have the doubled effect, but it’s not yet clear why.

 ### Mr. Scruffy

 Mr. Scruffy is a cat with **one half Hit Die**.
 Belkar's confirmed ranger level grants him an additional **+4 Hit Dice**.
 At a total of **4.5 HD**, and with Elan at least **18th level**, Mr. Scruffy would normally be expected to die to *blasphemy*.
 There is, however, a not-unreasonable expectation that he might survive, and a number of ways to increase his survivability have been proposed: